 You might be feeling a little hesitant to jump on a sound wall train when word walls have been around for decades and have plenty of teacher fans.
 Is there really any research out there to back all of this up?

 Well, yes!
 The Science of Reading research plays heavily into the sound wall concept.
 When a National Reading Panel convened by Congress reviewed how reading is taught around the United States, they determined that explicitly teaching students phonemes was a critical component of effective literacy instruction and the development of reading fluency.
-Sound walls were born out of this finding.
-They provide an understanding of the speech sounds that the letters represent, so children can match the letters to the sounds and read unfamiliar words.

-Take our printable sound wall, for example.
+Take this printable sound wall, for example.
 It’s made up of graphemes (and their corresponding phonemes) that your students are most likely to come across in the primary classroom, and it offers teachers the ability to add on as more graphemes are introduced.

 Word Walls vs. Sound Walls